What does 100 percent efficacy for a drug mean?

 Peace.
 Out. ❤️🦋🌀😀

-Sheila’s an Amazon bestselling author of two co-authored books: “Transform Your Life Book 2 Inspirational Stories and Expert Advice”and “Energy of Receiving”, available on Amazon.
+I’m an Amazon bestselling author of two co-authored books: “Transform Your Life Book 2 Inspirational Stories and Expert Advice” and “Energy of Receiving”, available on Amazon.
+Plus, I’ve written a new book (in the making for 13 years), Take It Upon Yourself to Live a Wholly Vibrant Life, that’s now available for online sale and distribution (PDF format).
+Buy it here.

 Information provided is for educational purposes only and is not intended to treat, diagnose or prescribe.